BhaswatiRoy/CS-Fundamentals/OS Revision.md

 ## Virtual Memory

-- To scale our systems we use an extra memory of a hard disk which enables programs to run which are greater than physical memory
+- To scale our systems we use an extra memory of a hard disk which enables programs to run which are greater than physical memory creating an illusion of extra space.
 - Concept used in virtualization and cloud computing

 ## Thrashing